dustinpfister/blog_posts/_posts/threejs-curve-quadratic-bezier-curve3.md

 ## 1 - Basic examples of THREE.QuadraticBezierCurve3

-To start out with this I will want to have at least one if not more basic examples of the THREE.QuadraticBezierCurve3 constcror that will return a Curve object and thus can be used anywhere such an object is called for.
+To start out with this I will want to have at least one if not more basic examples of the THREE.QuadraticBezierCurve3 constructor that will return a Curve object and thus can be used anywhere such an object is called for.
 For now I will be sticking with just the Quadratic Bezier Curve alone as a way to create curves saving curve paths for a later section.
-I will be touching base on things like createing a geometry from this Curve object, but will not be getting into advanced topics like updating a geometry and so forth.
+I will be touching base on things like creating a geometry from this Curve object, but will not be getting into advanced topics like updating a geometry and so forth.

 ### 1.1 - Single Quadratic Bezier Curve and Points

-One has to start somewhere with this sort of thing and with that said here I have a simply hello world style example where I am createing a Quadratic Bezier Curve and then using the Get Points method of the base curve class to create an array of vector3 objects.
-This array of vector3 objects can then be used to create a geometry by calling the Buffer Geometry constcror function and then using the set from points method.
+One has to start somewhere with this sort of thing and with that said here I have a simply hello world style example where I am creating a Quadratic Bezier Curve and then using the Get Points method of the base curve class to create an array of vector3 objects.
+This array of vector3 objects can then be used to create a geometry by calling the Buffer Geometry constructor function and then using the set from points method.
 The returned result is then a Buffer Geometry with a position attribute alone, so this might not work well with a Mesh object which requires a few more attributes, but it will work well with say the THREE.Points constrcuor.

 ```js
 //-------- ----------